awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

 ## Amazon Aurora minor versions<a name="Aurora.VersionPolicy.MinorVersions"></a>

  Aurora versions use the `major.minor.patch` scheme\.
-An *Aurora minor version* provides incremental community and Aurora\-specific improvements to the service, for example new features and bug fixes\.
+An *Aurora minor version* provides incremental community and Aurora\-specific improvements to the service, for example new features and fixes\.

  Aurora minor versions are always mapped to a specific community version\.
 However, some community versions might not have an Aurora equivalent\.

 ## Amazon Aurora patch versions<a name="Aurora.VersionPolicy.PatchVersions"></a>

  Aurora versions use the `major.minor.patch` scheme\.
-An Aurora patch version includes important bug fixes added to a minor version after its initial release \(for example, Aurora MySQL 2\.04\.0, 2\.04\.1, \.\.\., 2\.04\.9\)\.
+An Aurora patch version includes important fixes added to a minor version after its initial release \(for example, Aurora MySQL 2\.04\.0, 2\.04\.1, \.\.\., 2\.04\.9\)\.
 While each new minor version provides new Aurora features, new patch versions within a specific minor version are primarily used to resolve important issues\.

  For more information on patching, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.